How to Say You’re Not Feeling Well Professionally

 Factor #4: Whether remote work is an option

-If you work in a remote-friendly company and you don’t want to lose a step with work, working from home can be a good option when you come down with a mild illness.
-Doing so, you ensure you won’t spread the virus and spare yourself commuting, which might be exhausting.
+If you work in a remote-friendly company and don’t want to fall behind on your tasks, working from home can be a good option when you have a mild illness.

 💡 Pumble Pro Tip

-To better understand different types of remote working, take a look at our guide:
+To better understand different types of remote work, take a look at our guide:

 How to call out of work sick?